Name: The package name. The maximum length is 60 characters.

 Description: (Optional) A description of the package.

-3rd Party Billed Fees: (Optional) Any static third-party fees to be tracked as non-billable costs:
+3rd Party Billed Fees: (Optional) A static third-party fee to be tracked as a non-billable cost:

 Billable fees are reflected in the Net CPM metric.

 CPM: The cost per thousand impressions (CPM).